 Most employees of the Company are eligible to participate in a cash bonus program which is proportional to corporate profitability.
-Annually, a percentage of Amkor Technology, Inc.'s profit before taxes is allocated to the profit sharing pool.
-This allocation is distributed as a percentage of employees' base pay, to eligible participants within the company.
+Annually, a percentage of the Company's profit before taxes is allocated to the profit sharing pool.
+This allocation is distributed as a percentage of employees' base pay, to eligible participants within the Company.